-9.2.3 Heating System.
+9.2.2 Heating System.

-9.2.3.1 Tank heating systems installed on tanks equipped with supervised low water temperature alarms that are connected to a constantly attended location shall be inspected weekly.

-9.2.3.2 Tank heating systems without a supervised low temperature alarm connected to a constantly attended location shall be inspected daily during the heating season.
+- 9.2.2.1 Tank heating systems installed on tanks equipped with low water temperature alarms supervised in accordance with NFPA 72, connected to a constantly attended location shall be inspected quarterly during the heating season. - 9.2.2.2 Tank heating systems without a supervised low temperature alarm connected to a constantly attended location shall be inspected daily during the heating season.

-9.2.4 Water Temperature.
+9.2.3 Water Temperature.

-9.2.4.1 The temperature of water in tanks shall not be less than $40^{\circ}$ F (4.0°C).

-9.2.4.2 The temperature of water in tanks with low temperature alarms connected to a constantly attended location shall be inspected and recorded monthly during the heating season when the mean temperature is less than $40^{\circ}$ F ( $4.0^{\circ}$ C).

-9.2.4.3 The temperature of water in tanks without low temperature alarms connected to a constantly attended location shall be inspected and recorded weekly during the heating season when the mean temperature is less than $40^{\circ}$ F ( $4.0^{\circ}$ C).
+- 9.2.3.1 The temperature of water in tanks shall not be less than $40^{\circ}$ F ( $4.0^{\circ}$ C). - 9.2.3.2 The temperature of water in tanks with low temperature alarms supervised in accordance with NFPA 72, connected to a constantly attended location shall be inspected and recorded quarterly during the heating season when the mean temperature is less than 40°F (4.0°C). - 9.2.3.3 The temperature of water in tanks without low temperature alarms connected to a constantly attended location shall be inspected and recorded weekly during the heating season when the mean temperature is less than $40^{\circ}\text{F}$ ( $4.0^{\circ}\text{C}$ ).

-9.2.5 Exterior Inspection.
+9.2.4 Exterior Inspection.

-9.2.5.1\ The exterior of the tank, supporting structure, vents, foundation, and catwalks or ladders, where provided, shall be inspected quarterly for signs of obvious damage or weakening.

-9.2.5.2 The area surrounding the tank and supporting structure, where provided, shall be inspected quarterly to ensure that the following conditions are met:

-- (1) The area is free of combustible storage, trash, debris, brush, or material that could present a fire exposure hazard. - (2) The area is free of the accumulation of material on or near parts that could result in accelerated corrosion or rot. - (3) The tank and support are free of ice buildup. - (4) The exterior sides and top of embankments supporting coated fabric tanks are free of erosion.

-9.2.5.3 Expansion joints, where provided, shall be inspected annually for leaks and cracks.

-9.2.5.4 The hoops and grillage of wooden tanks shall be inspected annually.
+- 9.2.4.1\ The exterior of the tank, supporting structure, vents, foundation, and catwalks or ladders, where provided, shall be inspected quarterly for signs of obvious damage or weakening. - 9.2.4.2 The area surrounding the tank and supporting structure, where provided, shall be inspected quarterly to ensure that the following conditions are met: - The area is free of combustible storage, trash, debris, brush, or material that could present a fire exposure hazard. - (2) The area is free of the accumulation of material on or near parts that could result in accelerated corrosion or rot. - (3) The tank and support are free of ice buildup. - (4) The exterior sides and top of embankments supporting coated fabric tanks are free of erosion. - 9.2.4.3 Expansion joints, where provided, shall be inspected annually for leaks and cracks. - 9.2.4.4 The hoops and grillage of wooden tanks shall be inspected annually.

-9.2.5.5 Exterior painted, coated, or insulated surfaces of the tank and supporting structure, where provided, shall be inspected annually for signs of degradation.
+9.2.4.5 Exterior painted, coated, or insulated surfaces of the tank and supporting structure, where provided, shall be inspected annually for signs of degradation.

-9.2.6 Interior Inspection.
+9.2.5 Interior Inspection.

-9.2.6.1 Frequency.
+9.2.5.1 Frequency.